nextflow-io/training/docs/hello_nextflow/05_hello_channels.md

 ### 0.1.
 Index a BAM input file with Samtools

-This first step is the same as in Part 2: Hello-GATK so you can skip it if you've already done that in this session.
+This first step is the same as in Part 2: Hello-GATK, so you can skip it if you've already done that in this session.

 #### 0.1.1.
 Pull the samtools container